dear-digital/linter/README.md

 Each contribution you make towards the project earns you points.
 This includes, but is not limited to:

-1. **No More Self-Created Issues:** Issues will now be created by the project lead.
+1. **No More Self-Created Issues:** From now on, issues will be created only by the project lead.
 2. **Issue Assignment:** Issues are assigned to interns who have more than 100 points on the leaderboard.
 3. **Open Issues:** Some issues may be left unassigned.
 If you propose a correct solution/intent in the comments, the issue will be assigned to you.
 This way you can reach 100 points if you are a beginner, **Lookout for issues with label "Open Task"**
 4. **Weekly Milestones:** Focus on the week's milestones when working on assigned issues.